 You can experience Orville and Wilbur’s pursuit of man’s dream to flying in the Adventures in Flight gallery.
 Experiment with a hands-on model of the Bishop’s Toy Flyer, a working model of the Wrights’ Wind Tunnel and more!
 See how the little bicycle shop in Ohio led to man taking to the skies.

 Air Power Over Hampton Roads

-Did you know?
 Military Aviation’s humble beginnings are deeply rooted in Hampton.
-In 1916, the National Advisory Committee for Aeronautics (NASA’s predecessor) determined that an airfield and proving ground was needed for Army, Navy and NACA aircraft.
+In 1916, the National Advisory Committee for Aeronautics (NASA’s predecessor) determined that an airfield and proving ground was needed for Army, Navy, and NACA aircraft.
 A plot of land along Back River in Hampton was chosen and Langley Field, named for aeronautical researcher Samuel Pierpont Langley, became the nation’s first experimentation site for aviation.

 Brigadier General Billy Mitchell was an advocate of an air service separate from the Army and Navy.
 He returned from World War I intent on proving the superiority of an airplane, not just as support for ground troops but as a powerful and independent military weapon.
 In the early 1920s, Mitchell used Langley Field and Hampton Roads Harbor as the base for his bombing trials against warships.
 Using captured German battleships as targets, Mitchell’s pilots sank each one, successfully proving the value of aircraft as a strategic military weapon.